Summer of '42: Production

-Factual basis
+Basis and development

 The film (and subsequent novel) were memoirs written by Herman Raucher; they detailed the events in his life over the course of the summer he spent on Nantucket Island in 1942 when he was fourteen years old.
 Originally, the film was meant to be a tribute to his friend Oscar "Oscy" Seltzer, an Army medic killed in the Korean War.
 Seltzer was shot dead on a battlefield in Korea while tending to a wounded man; this happened on Raucher's birthday, and consequently, Raucher has not celebrated a birthday since.
 While writing the screenplay, Raucher realized that despite growing up with Oscy and having bonded with him through their formative years, the two had never really had any meaningful conversations or known one another on a more personal level.

 Instead, Raucher decided to focus on the first major adult experience of his life, that of falling in love for the first time.
 The woman (named Dorothy, like her screen counterpart) was a fellow vacationer on the island whom the 14-year-old Raucher had befriended one day when he helped her carry groceries home; he became a friend of her and her husband and helped her with chores after her husband was called to fight in World War II.
 On the night memorialized in the film, Raucher randomly came to visit her, unaware his arrival was just minutes after she received notification of her husband's death.
 She was confused and upset, had been drinking heavily, and repeatedly called Raucher by her husband's name.
 Although both ultimately disrobed, contrary to popular perception, sexual intercourse did not occur.
 Raucher admitted this in a 2002 interview, saying it was mostly holding, but in the movie "We let you think what you want."